-Try a Morning Routine for Energy & Contentment
+How to Create a Morning Routine for Vibrant Energy

 A morning routine is practically synonymous with Ayurveda, the science of life and longevity.
 Have you noticed that how we start our day directly impacts the day ahead of us?
 And our days add up to our lives!
 Just as Ayurveda does not prescribe a one-size-fits-all solution to optimal health and well-being, nor does it prescribe the ideal-must-do (and-in-this-order) morning routine.